AntoineMarchaud/amFlowTester/README.md

 # amFlowTester

-An app to test the modernest pattern MVVM + Hilt + Flow + Repository (Database and/or Webservice) to replace RxJava.
+An app to test the modern pattern MVVM + Hilt + Flow + Repository (Database and/or Webservice) to replace RxJava.
-The app is

 - Kotlin / Coroutine / Flow
 - MVVM (ViewBinding/DataBinding/LiveData)